 Evictions, expirations, dependencies, writeThru/writeBehind, etc are controlled by the active node.
 Whenever an active node removes an item from it on the basis of any of the mentioned features, it replicates it to its replica to remove the previously stored data from it.
 Similarly, writeThru/writeBehind operations are only performed from the active cache.

 In Partition-Replica topology, the clients are directly connected with each server node, but only with its active partitions/instances.
-Albeit, there are few situations in which the clients interact with the replica instances temporarily through cluster calls.
+Albeit, there are a few situations in which the clients interact with the replica instances temporarily through cluster calls.
 They are explained below:

-- When a cluster is in maintenance mode, all operations intended for the node under the maintenance are served from its replica during the maintenance period.
+- When a cluster is in maintenance mode, all operations intended for the node under maintenance are served from its replica during the maintenance period.

 State transfer is a process to auto-transfer/copy the data between the cache nodes.
 State transfer is triggered when a new node joins the cluster, or any current node leaves the cluster.
 Node leave/join also causes membership change in the cluster.

 When a node receives the updated distribution map, it verifies the existence of the buckets (that were assigned to it) in its local environment.
 The assigned buckets that don't exist in the node's local environment are pulled one by one from other nodes.
-So, depending on the number of the server nodes in the cache cluster, multiple buckets are transferred during state transfer.
+So, depending on the number of server nodes in the cache cluster, multiple buckets are transferred during state transfer.